frenck/spook/documentation/support.md

 date: 2023-09-22T10:38:47+02:00
 ---

-Spook is provided as-is, without any warranty or any real support, and above all: Is absolutely **unsupported** by the {term}`Home Assistant` project.
+Spook is provided as-is, without any warranty, and above all: Is absolutely **unsupported** by the {term}`Home Assistant` project.
 However, if you run into issues, where should you go?

 ```{image} images/support.png
 :alt: Hello IT, have you tried turning it off and on again?
 Meme from the IT Crowd.